 Now take a look behind you to ensure the area you’re rolling into is clear of people and debris.

-Place your left-hand palm over the regulator to check it does not come out during entry, and your fingers over your mask to be sure it doesn’t come off – some people use their right hand for this, it’s up to you.Use your right or left hand with which you are free to hold and secure any other loose equipment you may have – such as your gauges, or an underwater camera.
+Place your left-hand palm over the regulator to check it does not come out during entry, and your fingers over your mask to be sure it doesn’t come off – some people use their right hand for this, it’s up to you.Use your right or left hand with which you are free to hold and secure any other loose equipment you may have – such as your gauges, or scuba dive camera.

 Take one last quick glance behind you to make sure the area is still clear.
 Slowly roll backward, letting the weight of your body and equipment do most of the work – you don’t need to be using lots of force to propel yourself backward.
 Once you have entered the water, floated to the surface, and got your bearings, give the boat the big OK sign with your arm.